FAQs

 Fleet Services

 Our vehicles can not be used as a personal vehicle.
-This includes use for gig driving (renting the vehicle on platforms like HyreCar, Turo, and Getaround is fine, however).
-Vehicles are strictly for business-use only.
+Vehicles are strictly for business-use only and a business license is required to qualify.

 As soon as we’re able to get the background check processed you could see your first EV in just a few weeks after placing your vehicle order depending on availability.
 Once you are approved our EV specialists will make sure to help you receive your first EVInstafleet!